Follow our guidance for Arctic Grayling projects

 - summarize status and trends of Arctic Grayling and its habitats;

 - undertake actions that are within the FWCP scope and lead directly to the development of conservation and enhancement actions; and

 - develop a cost-effective monitoring program to assess status and trends.

-To fulfill this action, we have compiled a synthesis report and prepared a monitoring framework that identifies high priority information gaps and monitoring needs related to Arctic Grayling.
+To fulfil this action, we compiled a synthesis report and prepared a monitoring framework that identified high priority information gaps and monitoring needs related to Arctic Grayling.
 Projects that align with these monitoring needs are eligible for an FWCP grant.

 Arctic Grayling Synthesis Report: a compilation and analysis of extensive background information which was used to identify and prioritize information gaps and monitoring needs on a watershed basis to facilitate a quicker transition to on-the ground actions for Arctic Grayling.

 Arctic Grayling Monitoring Framework: a consolidated summary of recommended monitoring needs to fill information gaps as soon as possible, based on the synthesis report.

 These monitoring needs must be undertaken prior to funding on-the-ground conservation and enhancement projects and include: